 Avoid trying to learn new material in the final week; instead, review weak areas and redo practice questions.
 Take one full-length timed practice test mid-week to assess readiness and adjust focus if needed.
 In the last two days, review high-risk topics lightly and focus on rest and confidence-building rather than cramming.
 Ensure you know the exam logistics, testing center location, and what materials you can bring.

-According to IIA guidance, which of the following activities is most likely to enhance stakeholders' perception of the value the internal audit activity (IAA) adds to the organization?
+According to IIA guidance, which of the following corporate social responsibility (CSR) activities is appropriate for the internal audit activity to perform?